JuliaLang/www.julialang.org/blog/2021/01/snoopi_deep.md

 Just 0.76ms was needed to run type-inference on this entire series of calls.
 As you will quickly discover as you use `@snoopi_deep`, inference takes much more time on more complicated code.

-You can extract the `MethodInstance` with
+You can extract the `MethodInstance` that was being inferred at each node with

 ```
 julia> Core.MethodInstance(tinf)